 22. Forego maps inside invitations.

+For a little money savings on weddings, skip invitation maps altogether!
 With GPS so readily available, you really just need to provide an address.
 Guests can take it from there.
 We do recommend you include directions and map information on your wedding website though.
 Speaking of, do you have a wedding website yet?
-You can get one for free (that actually looks beautiful, too) right here.
+You can get one for free (that actually looks beautiful, too) here.

 23. Offer beer and wine.

-Or even a signature drink.
+You can save money on your wedding bar by offering limited options, like only beer and wine instead of mixed drinks.
+Or cut costs on your wedding drinks even further by offering a signature drink.
 It will cut costs on an entire full-scale bar with liquor included.

 24. Make your own inexpensive DIY wedding favors.

-DIY wedding favors can often save you tons of money by assembling them yourself.
-For example, s’mores anyone?
-You can get a s’more love tag kit and assemble your own for a fraction of what you would pay for an entire set.
+One of the easy ways to save money on your wedding is by offering less expensive favors.
+You can shop wedding favors under $5 for helpful options.
+Or spend less of your wedding budget by making your own DIY favors.
+For example, you can get a s’more love tag kit and assemble your own for a fraction of what you would pay for an entire set from Crossvine Designs.

 25. Borrow a veil.